shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/integrating-the-xandr-html5-library-with-ads-created-in-google-web-designer.md

 ---
-title: Integrating the Xandr HTML5 Library with Ads Created in Google Web Designer
+title: Integrating the Xandr HTML5 Library with Google Web Designer Ads
 description: In this article, find instructions on how to modify an ad created in Google Web Designer to work with the Xandr HTML5 Library. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Integrating the Xandr HTML5 Library with ads created in Google Web Designer
+# Integrating the Xandr HTML5 Library with Google Web Designer ads

 Follow these instructions to modify an ad created in Google Web Designer such that it works seamlessly with the Xandr HTML5 Library.
 This is required to properly track clicks.